hdl4fpga/hdl4fpga/README.md

 | Spartan-3E Starter Board                          | ISE Design Suite     | hdl4fpga/s3estarter/ise/scope/scope.xise |
 | Virtex-5 OpenSPARC FPGA Development Board : ML509 | ISE Design Suite     | hdl4fpga/ml509/ise/scope/scope.xise      |

+The data is downloaded and stored in the file **master.dat** by program **scope**.
+Then master.dat is check by **check** to verified its consistency.
+A new data dump, named dump.dat, is downloaded and comparared against master.dat. if the files are equala new dump is downloaded and checked it again.

 PC configuration
 ================